 With her latest chair knitted like a super-sized jumper that challenges the perception of scale and tradition, Ljubljana-based, Slovenian designer, Nika Zupanc, flips the familiar and breaks the rules. upending the stereotypical through collaborations with brands like Dutch outlier Moooi.
-With her first book just out, More Space caught up with the designer to discuss the Knitty chair, the influences of Slovenia's natural beauty and Yugoslavia's modernist architect Saša Machtig, and the liberating power of identity.
+With her first book just out, More Space caught up with the designer to discuss the Knitty chair, the liberating power of identity and the influences of Slovenia's natural beauty and Yugoslavia's modernist architect Saša Machtig.

 From Slovenia with love, breaking the rules with Nika Zupanc